project-gemmi/gemmi/docs/install.rst

 * `linalg.h <http://github.com/sgorsten/linalg/>`_ -- linear algebra library.
   License: Public Domain.
-* `zlib <https://github.com/madler/zlib>`_ -- a subset of the zlib library for uncompressing gz files, used as a fallback when the zlib library is not found in the system.
+* `zlib <https://github.com/madler/zlib>`_ -- a subset of the zlib library for decompressing gz files, used as a fallback when the zlib library is not found in the system.
 License: zlib.

 Not distributed with Gemmi:

 * `pybind11 <https://github.com/pybind/pybind11>`_ -- used for creating
   Python bindings.
 License: 3-clause BSD.
+* `zlib-ng <https://github.com/zlib-ng/zlib-ng>`_ -- can be used instead
+  of zlib, for faster reading of gzipped files.
 * `cctbx <https://github.com/cctbx/cctbx_project>`_ -- used in tests
   (if cctbx is not present, these tests are skipped) and in scripts that generated space group data and 2-fold twinning operations.